Code-Institute-Submissions/Stream_One_Project-1/README.md

 Repository for my Stream One Project

+## Credits

 Video on `Donate.html`page is entitled "Martin", and was publised on YouTube on 2nd Sept 2017 by Donal Moloney: https://www.youtube.com/watch?time_continue=1&v=UjGZspQDczI

+Donation Form on `Donate.html`page is based on code taken from a pen by Ross Waycaster: https://codepen.io/rosswaycaster/pen/YPQzap (some of the css has been edited and certain code that is not required for this project and code that was not fully understand, has been removed)

 ## Introduction